 Up pops a Google review module – and it has a unique URL in the address bar at the top of the window.
 This part is key!
 Copy the unique URL from the address bar now.

 This is the link that you will send to your customers so that they don’t have to complete lots of steps in order to review you.
-All your customers need to do is click the link and add their review.
+All your customers need to do is click the link and add their reviews.

 If you’re feeling ultra-fancy, you can take this process a step further by shortening that very long URL using Google’s URL shortener.
 There’s also Bitly that does the same thing – use whatever you’re most comfortable with.